 You may freeze the chilli paste, of course!
 In fact, I usually prepare a big batch and freeze it in silicon ice cube moulds so that I will always have chilli boh whenever the need arises.

 You may also refrigerate chilli paste for up to 1 month if kept in a clean and dry bottle.

 The crucial ingredient to making good chilli boh is the dried chillies.
 In Germany, the dried chilies sold are often very spicy.
 Choose dried chillies which are straight and generally large in size.
-Removing the seeds and the accompanying membrane which the seeds are attached to helps to lessen the spiciness.
+Removing the seeds and the accompanying membrane which the seeds are attached to help to lessen the spiciness.
 Optionally, you can boil the dried chillies with vinegar to minimize the spiciness and also to further extend the shelf life of the chilli boh.
 Learn more here to see how the seeds are removed and further processed to reduce its spiciness.